 Take the time to work through his process so you can feel confident about starting a business in midlife.

-Get guidance, support, and encouragement
+Get guidance, support, and proven systems

 I would be honored to support you as you build a business during this stage of your life — and you’d be in excellent company.